This page looks at how you can help yourself and stay in control of your gambling. It covers:

 Enlisting support

-Many people who want to change their gambling patterns feel they have to do this on their own.
+Many people who want to change their gambling think they have to do this on their own.
 However, we know that it can make a real difference if you have people supporting you in limiting or stopping your gambling patterns.
-It may be helpful early on to talk to someone you can trust, such as a partner, friend or family member, so that they can understand what you are going through and the reasons why you want to give up or limit your gambling.
-This will help them to offer you the support and encouragement you need to do this and recharge your life.
+It may be helpful early on to talk to someone you can trust, such as a partner, friend or family member, so they can understand what you are going through and the reasons why you want to give up or limit your gambling.

 If you decide to talk to a partner, friend or family member about your gambling worries, set aside some time when you can talk freely without interruption.
 Remember that both of you may find the subject difficult and emotionally charged, so here are a few tips:

-• Try and avoid talking about blame or shifting the blame
+- Try and avoid talking about blame or shifting the blame

-• Recognise that if your partner, friend or family member receives open communication from you and understands what’s going on, they are more likely to be concerned about you and your wellbeing and how they can help
+- Recognise that if your partner, friend or family member receives open communication from you and understands what’s going on, they are more likely to be concerned about you and your wellbeing and how they can help

-• Be prepared for a loss of trust in yourself and doubts over what you say or do, whether you gamble or not.
-This is understandable and, if you are both able to work through this, it will not last in the long term.
+- Be prepared for a loss of trust in yourself and doubts over what you say or do, whether you gamble or not.
+This is understandable and, if you are both able to work through this, it will not last in the long term

 Tips and tools to reduce or stop gambling